vSzemkel/CppStuff/interviews/questions.md

 - std container interface to use with algorithms
 - can swap, can lex compare

+### Describe Lower Bound algorithm
+- is there any difference between using it with std::vector ans std::set?

+### Why there exists a specification of std::vector<bool>
+- what is special in using it

 ### Is this code correct I?
 ```
 std::set my_set = {8, 4, 1, 3, 5};